leonid-mamaev/behave/docs/api.rst

 .. code-block:: python

-    @when(u'I do the same thing as before with the {color:w} button') def step_impl(context, color):
+    @when('I do the same thing as before') def step_impl(context):
         context.execute_steps(u'''
-            When I press the big {color} button
+            when I press the big red button and I duck
-             And I duck
-        '''.format(color=color))
+        ''')

-This will cause the "when I do the same thing as before with the red button" step to execute the other two steps as though they had also appeared in the scenario file.
+This will cause the "when I do the same thing as before" step to execute the other two steps as though they had also appeared in the scenario file.

 from behave import *